dkorn/manageiq-ansible-module/README.md

 To delete a custom attributes change `state=absent`.
 It is possible to add a date type custom attributes by specifying `field_type: "Date"` and passing it in the following fromat:
 `yyyy-mm-dd`

+### manageiq_tag_assignment module

+The `manageiq_tag_assignment` module currently supports assigning and unassigning tags on resources in manageiq.
+List of supprted entities for tag assignment can be found in the [ManageIQ REST API docs](http://manageiq.org/docs/reference/latest/api/reference/tagging)
+Each assigned tag must be a part of a unique category.
+An example playbook [assign_tag.yml](assign_tag.yml) is provided.
+To unassign a tag from a resource change `state=absent`.